-Gives clients value that they can actually see and experience
+Gives clients value that they can see, feel, and experience

 Can you over-communicate with your clients?

-However, excessive communication without any perceived value can actually diminish the relationship you have with your customers.
+However, excessive communication without any perceived value can diminish your customer relationships.

-The last thing you want is for your clients to think that you don’t respect their time.
+The last thing you want is for your clients to think you don’t respect their time.

 So, how much is too much?

 I don’t have a specific number of times you should or shouldn’t reach out to your customers.

 But I’ve got a question you can ask yourself when it comes to the frequency, context, and style of your communication with your customers -